Further properties of ball prolates and approximation of related almost band-limited functions: Ball prolate spheroidal wave functions : Definitions and spectral properties

-\begin{remark} We use in this remark the separated form of the ball prolate spheroidal wave functions to show that the radial part of these functions are also eigenfunctions of the finite Hankel transform.
-We should mention that this remark has been given differently in \cite{Sle}. \\
+where \begin{remark} We use in this remark the separated form of the ball prolate spheroidal wave functions to show that the radial part of these functions are also eigenfunctions of the finite Hankel transform.
+We should mention that this remark has been given differently in \cite{Sle}. \\ Thanks to \eqref{sep_form} and \eqref{fourier-Y}, one can write